Louise Montagu, Duchess of Manchester

 The Duchess of Devonshire, dressed as Zenobia, Queen of Palmyra. photograph by Walker & Boutall, July 1897. source: National Portrait Gallery NPG Ax41001

-It was at Devonshire House that Louise hosted a lavish costume ball to celebrate Queen Victoria’s diamond jubilee.
+At Devonshire House, Louise hosted a lavish costume ball to celebrate Queen Victoria’s Diamond Jubilee.
 Held on July 2, 1897, the Devonshire House Ball saw many royals in attendance, including the Prince and Princess of Wales, the Duke and Duchess of York, The Duke and Duchess of Fife, Princess Victoria, The Duke Saxe-Coburg and Gotha, the Duke and Duchess of Connaught, The Duke and Duchess of Teck, Prince Charles and Princess Maud of Denmark, The Emperor and Empress of Russia, Grand Duke Mikhail Mikhailovich of Russia and The Countess of Torby, the Maharajah Duleep Singh and Prince Victor Duleep Singh.
 Also in attendance were many members of the British aristocracy and London society.
 The Duchess of Devonshire dressed as Zenobia, Queen of Palmyra.
-The ball was from all accounts, the highlight of the 1897 London Season.
+The ball was the highlight of the 1897 London Season.

 Several members of Louise’s family later served in the Royal Household of Queen Alexandra.
-Her daughter Louisa, Countess of Gosford, served as a Lady of the Bedchamber from 1901 until the Queen’s death in 1925.
-Louisa’s husband, The Earl of Gosford, also served as Vice-Chamberlain of The Queen’s Household from 1901 until his own death in 1922.
+Her daughter Louisa, Countess of Gosford, served as a Lady of the Bedchamber from 1901 until Queen Alexandra died in 1925.
+Louisa’s husband, The Earl of Gosford, also served as Vice-Chamberlain of The Queen’s Household from 1901 until he died in 1922.
 Another daughter, Alice, Countess of Derby served as a Lady of the Bedchamber from 1901 until 1910, and then as an Extra Lady of the Bedchamber from 1910 until 1925.

 Recommended Book – Serving Queen Victoria: Life in the Royal Household by Kate Hubbard